swiftlang/swift-evolution/proposals/0474-yielding-accessors.md

 A `yielding` accessor lends the value it yields to its caller.
 The caller only has access to that value until it resumes the coroutine.
 After the coroutine is resumed, it has the opportunity to clean up.
-This enables a `yielding borrow` or `mutate` to do interesting work such as constructing aggregates from its base object's fields:
+This enables a `yielding borrow` or `mutate` to do interesting work, such as constructing a temporary aggregate from its base object's fields:

 ```swift
 struct Pair<Left : ~Copyable, Right : ~Copyable> : ~Copyable {